veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 Let's try to define the carry as AND.

-Now, to make the a bit more complicated, if we were to implement a full adder, we can copy the formula used binary logic gates, however they require an OR.
+Now, to make the a bit more complicated, if we were to implement a full adder, we can copy the formula used boolean algebra, however they require an OR.

 Using intuition and a bit of experimentation, I have defined OR as follows: